Simoparn/fullstackopen-course-exercises/osa7/bloglist-extended/README.md

 -App seems to freeze after a while

 ## TODO, ROUTING
-Consider adding a component for nonexisting routes
+Redirects to NotFound when using browser address bar directly for id-based single user/blog views Consider adding a component for nonexisting routes

 ## TODO, ERROR HANDLING